NetCoreTemplates/nextjs/ui/_posts/rider.md

 <img src="https://github.com/ServiceStack/docs/raw/master/docs/images/spa/vue-vite-run-myapp.png"
 class="float-right w-72" style="margin: 1rem 0 0 1rem">

-This launch vite in HMR mode where any changes to `/ui` assets will have immediate effect.
+This launch Next.js in watch mode where any changes to `/ui` assets will have immediate effect.

 Then to start the back-end C# project, right-click on the Host Project and click **Run** on the projects context menu.